Edward Clyde Benfold

-Edward Clyde Benfold (January 15, 1931 – September 5, 1952) was a United States Navy hospital corpsman third class who was killed in action while attached to a Marine Corps rifle company during the Battle of Bunker Hill (1952) in the Korean War.
+Edward Clyde Benfold (January 15, 1931 – September 5, 1952) was a United States Navy hospital corpsman third class who was posthumously awarded the Medal of Honor while attached to a Marine Corps rifle company during the Battle of Bunker Hill in the Korean War.

-He was posthumously awarded the Medal of Honor for heroism above and beyond the call of duty on September 5, 1952.

 Early life and education

 Benfold was born in Staten Island, the son of Edward and Glenys Benfold.
 His father served as a Merchant Marine Officer (1st engineer) during World War II and was killed in action serving on the Honduran ship Castilla on June 7, 1942, when the ship was torpedoed and sunk by the near Cuba.

 Benfold grew up in Haddon Heights, New Jersey, and lived in nearby Audubon, where he graduated from Audubon High School in 1949.

 U.S. Navy

 Benfold enlisted in the United States Navy on June 27, 1949, in Philadelphia, Pennsylvania.
 He completed Navy recruit training in Great Lakes, Illinois, in December and was selected for "A" school training there at the Naval Hospital Corps School.
 He was promoted to hospital apprentice in 1949.
 In April 1950, he was transferred to the Naval Hospital at Newport, Rhode Island.